VikasVMani/pli/pli.md

-instruction:  Declare a fixed binary variable
+instruction:  How Declare a fixed binary variable in PL/1.

 input: